Best Gifts for Someone With Vision Problems

 Telephones and Low Vision

 My father was having difficulty seeing the numbers on his telephone and using his cell phone became impossible for him.
 The telephone is very important in communicating with family and friends and something else we all take for granted.
-Imagine having a mobile phone and not being able to call or send an sms to someone because your eyesight will not allow it.
+Imagine having a mobile phone and not being able to call or send a text message to someone because your eyesight will not allow it.
 Buying big button telephones and cell/mobile phones is a great idea for those who are visually impaired.
 I have shown you some examples on the right.

 Miscellaneous Low-Vision Aids